-Effective July 3, 2020: Per governor’s order, all patrons at the Granbury Opera House must wear masks or face coverings.
-There are limited exceptions.
+Per governor’s order, all patrons at the Granbury Opera House must wear masks or face coverings.
+This will be strictly enforced.

 Granbury Theatre Company will host upcoming productions – beginning with “Legally Blonde” (June 12-July 12) providing the following guidance to our patrons.